Robert Fredrik von Kræmer

 Johan von Bahr was born in Stockholm and later became mayor of Uppsala.

-On his initiative, the later so-called "von Bahrian Hedge" was planted in the district Löten north of the Heidenstam Square.
-The purpose of the hedge was to protect Uppsala against wind.
+On his initiative, the so-called "von Bahrska hedge" was planted in the Löten district north of Heidenstam Square.
+The purpose of the hedge was to protect Uppsala from the north wind.

 The hedge is one kilometer long and 100 meters wide and consists mainly of conifers.
-The planting work, which was completed in 1910, was carried out by voluntary school children, who at the same time received a practical lesson in natural science.
+The planting work, completed in 1910, was carried out by volunteer schoolchildren who were given a practical lesson in nature at the same time.

 Burial site: 0112-0562

 Image description: Johan von Bahr, Uppsala, 1896.
-Photo: Alfred Dahlgren / UUB.
-[The image is cropped]
+Photo: Alfred Dahlgren / UUBThe image is cropped]

 Click here for an uncropped image